GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: The song of Ambrose and Augustine.
-We praise thee God we knowledge thee
+Voice Text: The sang of Ambrose & Augusteine.
+We praise the God we knowledge thee

 General Note